-In the UK, there are around four million homes that are not connected to the main gas network and for years, the gas alternatives were mainly oil, LPG, electricity or solid fuel, such as coal or logs.
+In the UK, there are around four million homes that are not connected to the main gas network.
+For years, the options were mainly:

 Off-Mains Heating Choices

 |Ground-source Heat Pump

 The starting point for a wise choice is to establish your home’s heat requirement.

 This kWh figure will be on the EPC (Energy Performance Certificate) of your home if you bought it in the last eight years.
 This is usually quoted as kWh/m²/yr — simply multiply it by the total floor area of the house, which will also be on the EPC.

 Your home’s heat requirement will have changed if you have altered the house since moving in (e.g. installing new windows, adding insulation, adding an extension).

 The kWh figure shows how much heat energy your home consumes for space heating (i.e. your radiators or underfloor system if you have them) and hot water (showers, hot water taps, baths and so on).